Life is Strange

 It’s one of a small selection of games that has evoked emotions more complex than an adrenaline rush.
 At points I felt anxious, happy, and powerless; all in an episode no longer than 2 hours at the most.
 Most games barely accomplish one of these in 10 hours. emotion

-The pacing and transition between scenes is so seamless.
-Many game story lines are but a blur in my mind.
+The pacing and transitions between scenes are so seamless.
+Many game storylines are but a blur in my mind.
 With good writing and pacing, Life Is Strange allows me to remember tiny, little moments by the emotion they stirred, visuals they contained, or lines that were spoken.

 I wouldn’t like to call out specific moments for fear of spoiling plot points or set pieces, but I can assure you the game takes you from quiet, fulfilled smiles to fear and regret.